 Forty adaptive sport providers spent three days learning, sharing, and getting inspired by others in the DSUSA chapter network, as we celebrated 50 years of providing sports and recreation opportunities to individuals with disabilities across the country.
 The 2017 conference took attendees through a Program Life Cycle, discussing best practices through all phases — preparation to implementation.
 The agenda featured hands-on, practical risk assessment and crisis management exercises.
 The conference was a wonderful opportunity to enjoy camaraderie and learning in a casual environment, with numerous opportunities for professional development and networking.
 Attendees went home with fresh ideas and new strategies to take their program to the next level.
-Will you join us in 2018?

 What our attendees are saying…

 Top 5 Highlights